conor1982/FofDA_Tasks/README.md

 # Fundamentals of Data Analysis

-This repository is for Tasks/Assignments as part of the Funatmentals of Data Analysis Module.

-In this semester the wiull be four assignments to complete.
+This repository is for Tasks/Assignments as part of the Fundatmentals of Data Analysis Module.
+This module is made up of four different tasks to complete.

-## Task 1
+## Tasks

-Write a Python function called counts that takes a list as input and returns a dictionary of unique items in the list as keys and the number of times each item appears as values.

-No Python libary allowed in task

-### Task Project Plan
+1. Counts Function
+2. Diceroll
+3. Coin Flip
+4. Simpson's paradox

+The assignment requirements are as follows:

+### Set up

+Applications used for completion of the tasks are [The Jupyter Notebook](https://jupyter.org/) and [cmder](http://cmder.net/)

+Distribution of the Python used is [Anaconda Python distribution](https://www.anaconda.com/).

+###  How to run the code

+1. Make sure that you have Python installed
+2. Download or clone current repository "numpy.random"
+3. Open Command Interpreter and naviagate to relevant directory
-* Jupyter notebook - refer to lecture videos
+4. Run Jupyter notebook
-* Revisit functions in Python.
-(Week 2 lecture vid)
-* Research user input of lists - case sensitive, list that can take numbers etc. Is user input required?
-* Research potential error handling whne deciding on what list to be used - String only, one letter string only etc.
-* Research count function in Python
-* Google for lists to dictionary counts etc. - no package allowed
-* Revise for loops
+5. On the home page of opened Jupyter server select PfDA- Assignment.ipynb

+### License

+This project is licensed under the MIT License - see the LICENSE.md file for details

 ***